MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 Your privacy policy must describe the controls that users have over the use and sharing of their information, how they access their information, and it must comply with applicable laws and regulations.
 Your privacy policy must be kept up-to-date as you add new features and functionality to your extension.

 The privacy policy provided should be relevant to the product and should not use the Microsoft privacy statement unless the extension is an official Microsoft extension.
-Additionally, the privacy policy should primarily refer to the Microsoft Edge browser and not other browsers, and any data collected should be aggregated and anonymized and used in accordance with applicable privacy and other jurisdictional legal requirements.
+Additionally, the privacy policy should primarily refer to the Microsoft Edge browser and not other browsers.
+Any data that's collected should be aggregated and anonymized, and must used in accordance with applicable privacy and other jurisdictional legal requirements.

 If you provide Microsoft with your privacy policy, then you agree to permit Microsoft to share such privacy policy with users of your extension.

 ###### 1.5.3 Sharing data with third parties

-You may publish the Personal Information of users of your extension to an outside service or third-party through your extension or associated metadata only after obtaining opt-in consent from those users.
+You may publish the personal information of users of your extension to an outside service or third-party through your extension or associated metadata only after obtaining opt-in consent from those users.
 Opt-in consent means the users give their express permission in the user interface of your extension for the requested activity, after you:

 * Describe to your users how the information is accessed, used or shared and indicate the types of parties to whom it is disclosed.